stuffmatic/kicad-boards/pcm5102a_codec_breakout/README.md

 <img src="pcm5102a_codec_breakout.png" width="300">

-A breakout board for the [PCM5102A audio codec](datasheets/pcm5102a-q1.pdf) with a 3.5mm microphone line out jack.
+A breakout board for the [PCM5102A audio codec](datasheets/pcm5102a-q1.pdf) with a 3.5mm line out jack.

 ## Headers